 - It supports multiple protocols.

 3. OpenSTA: OpenSTA aka Open Systems Testing Architecture stores a testing architecture that is based on CORBA to empower you for running tests across different networks.
-Current OpenSTA toolset has the ability to perform scripted HTTP and HTTPS heavy load tests.
+The current OpenSTA toolset has the ability to perform scripted HTTP and HTTPS heavy load tests.

 Tests are performed using simple scripts, recordings and it also takes into account various results and statistics.

-5. Locust: Locust is a popular performance testing tool i.e. used by the different companies.
+5. Locust: Locust is a popular performance testing tool i.e. used by different companies.
 Locust performance framework is written in python.
 Performance scripts are also written in pure python for the Locust.
-Locust mainly built for the HTTP web based testing.
+Locust is mainly built for HTTP web-based testing.
 Locust also figures out how many parallel users a system can handle.
-Locust has a good web-based UI and it is good for the testing of the API’s.
+Locust has a good web-based UI and it is good for the testing of the API.

 The Selenium WebDriver is considered to be one of the most widespread testing tools with Selenium IDE, Selenium Remote Control, Selenium Client API and Selenium grid at its disposal.